How To Choose a Time Series Database?

 It’s a common mistake to test your solution on a small data set or low workload, spend a lot of time migrating it, and come across a situation where your solution was perfect at first glance but couldn’t keep up with the production due to its workload.
 You’d better try to keep your DB as close to your product as possible.

-What are the most popular time-series databases?
+What is the most popular time-series database?

 Nowadays, there is a plenty of solutions with time-series support.
 I’ll reference some of them here.